sky-uk/kfp-operator/compilers/kfp-sdk/README.md

 ### KFP SDK Compiler

-KFP SDK Compiler is a tool that compiles a KFP SDK pipeline definition into Kubeflow Pipeline representation.
+KFP SDK Compiler is a tool that compiles a KFP SDK pipeline definition into a Kubeflow Pipelines representation.

 ### Usage